lyjacky11/lyjacky11/README.md

 ### About Me
 - 🎓 Ryerson University | Computer Science
-- 💻 Currently on a co-op work term.
+- 💻 Currently working as a software engineer.
 - ⚡ Working on creating projects in React.
 - 📚 Trying to learn more programming languages and frameworks.